 Marlborough Red Wine

-With ideal geology, geography and growing conditions for cooler-climate reds, so Marlborough's reputation for yielding world class pinot noir and syrah continues to grow as it deservedly should.
-Clayvin Vineyards is a perfect example of the expertise contributing to this flourishing reputation, producing as it does wines of remarkable structure, concentration, minerality and ageability.
-Here, powerful, intense, peppery syrahs and elegant, earthy, red-berried pinots, have established their reputation as a benchmark for premium quality in the region.
-Elsewhere, the Esk Valley pinot noir from Awatere and Wairau Valley fruit provides an utterly delicious under-£17 introduction to the red side of Marlborough, a side sure to inspire further exploration.
+With ideal geology, geography, and growing conditions for cooler-climate reds, Marlborough's reputation for world-class pinot noir and syrah continues to grow deservedly.
+Clayvin Vineyards exemplifies this, crafting wines of remarkable structure, concentration, minerality, and ageability.
+Alongside powerful, intense, peppery syrahs and elegant, earthy, red-berried pinots, Marlborough's red wine landscape thrives.
+Notably, the Esk Valley pinot noir from Awatere and Wairau Valley fruit offers an inspiring further exploration into Marlborough red wine.

 The biggest, and most structured wine in the Clayvin portfolio, the syrah requires a little time, but has enormous potential. >